life-itself/second-renaissance/content/ecosystem/cohere/profiles/Scientific_and_Medical_Network.md

   - Education & Training
   - Events & Retreats
   - Media & Publishing
-size: ''
+size: ""
+territory: Worldviews & Narratives
+y: 98
+x: 383
 ---
-> "For fifty years, the Scientific and Medical Network has been bringing together individuals – including professionals with a background in science, medicine, engineering, psychology, philosophy and complementary practices – who accept the existence of a fundamental, unifying and transcendent reality.
+> For fifty years, the Scientific and Medical Network has been bringing together individuals – including professionals with a background in science, medicine, engineering, psychology, philosophy and complementary practices – who accept the existence of a fundamental, unifying and transcendent reality.
 >
 > Given the current divisive and disconnected state of the world, we maintain that there is a pressing need for a worldview that goes beyond the prevailing materialist ethos and provides the rising generation with an orienting sense of meaning and purpose.
 >